 Bundle Pricing, where the seller can bundle the offerings together and sell them as a single unit.

 Percentage of Total Pricing, where the price of an offering is dependent on the price of another product/service, for example, tax, tip on the restaurant bill, bike insurance, etc

 Do-It-Yourself or DIY Pricing gives you the room to create custom pricing based on deals, customers, business dynamics, etc.

-Resource pricing for effort-based calculation to price resources for your service products.
-This lets you add resource SKUs to create the bundle and enter the effort (in person-month) associated with each resource.
+Resource pricing for the effort-based calculation to price resources for your service products.
+This lets you add resource SKUs to create the bundle and enter the effort (in-person-month) associated with each resource.

 4. Quote creation